fredeerock/foreman/README.md

 cd foreman-setup
 ```

 5. Make any needed **variable** edits inside of `master.sh`, `hammer.sh` and/or `nodes.sh`.
-Don't have to edit anything if you're using example.com with Vagrant default interface names.
+You don't have to edit anything if you're using example.com with Vagrant default interface names.

 ```bash
 vi master.sh